 What is a Lien?What is a Lien?

-There are several types of liens, which can be categorized as either voluntary or involuntary.
+There are several types of liens, categorized as either voluntary or involuntary.
 Those received through a bank or lender in advance of a mortgage are considered voluntary since you agreed to accept the lien through the Deed of Trust.
 Once your mortgage is paid off, the lien is removed, and you’ll receive full title to the home.
 These types of liens don’t cause any damage to you (so long as you keep up with your mortgage payments).
 However, involuntary liens are usually bad news for the homeowner and indicate that some form of debt remains unpaid.

 These types of liens include:These types of liens include:

 - Tax Lien – A lien placed on your property by a government agency for any unpaid income, business, or property taxes.
-These usually come from the IRS after they fail to receive a reply informing you of your obligations.
+These usually come from the IRS after failing to receive a reply informing you of your obligations.
 The only way to remove this type of lien is to pay the outstanding debt.

 - General Judgement Lien – When a debtor fails to meet their financial obligations, a creditor can sue them for the balance owed.
 If the court rules in the creditor’s favor, they can place a lien on the debtor’s property.

 - Mechanic’s Lien – Contractors who fail to receive payment for work on a property can file for a mechanic’s lien, also known as a property or construction lien.
-The debtor will usually receive a payment request and a notice of intent before filing this type of lien.
+The debtor will usually receive a payment request and a notice of intent before filing this lien.

-All of these will show up on a credit report and can damage your credit score.
+These will show up on a credit report and can damage your credit score.

 How to Resolve a LienHow to Resolve a Lien